sarahsofea/UTM-Gatherly/README.md

-# UTM_gatherly
+# UTM_gatherly 🧑🏻‍🎓

-A website to manage events and clubs at UTM.
+A website to manage events and clubs at UTM ✨

 ## Getting Started